nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2026-03-19-advanced-search-multiple-learners.md

 </div>

-Started off my approach by considering what still worked and what needed to change for multiple learners.
-Put together a MVP design and held a multidisciplinary team meeting to get agreement on some assumptions.
+I started by reviewing what still worked from the original approach and identifying what needed to change to support multiple learners.
+From there, I created an MVP design and facilitated a multidisciplinary team discussion to align on key assumptions and agree on the initial direction.

 ### IDEA 1
 Showing the matched learner name with the additonal count of learners column